What is a further advance mortgage?

 Get mortgage advice from the experts

-3.)
-Your mortgage length can play a role
+3) Your mortgage length can play a role

 Most lenders will want you to have had your current mortgage for a set period of time.
 This can vary from one lender to the next, but it’s usually a minimum of 6 months.
-If you haven’t had your home for very long, speak to a mortgage broker for advice.
+If you haven’t had your home for very long, consulting a mortgage broker for advice may be beneficial.
 You may be better suited to a remortgage, second charge mortgage or a different type of borrowing.
-We can help you work out the right option for you.

-4.)
-Don’t forget to calculate the fees
+4) Don’t forget to calculate the fees

-How to get a further advance mortgage
+How to apply for a further advance mortgage

 You can get a further advance mortgage by applying directly through your lender, but it’s a good idea to get independent mortgage advice first.